SolidLabResearch/Solid-Agent/documentation/ucp/README.md

     * The Acl Plugin changes the acl of `resource` so that the `odrl:assignee` now has no access anymore to `resource`.

 ![](./Solid-Agent-UCP%20use%20case%20(flow).png)

+## Limitations

+This demo has been made as a sprint, so some shortcuts and assumptions were taken in this prototype.
+They are listed below with some explanation:

+* The **Usage Control Policy Knowledge Graph (UCP KG)** is modelled as a solid container, which furthermore requires that the solid server supports the [Solid Notifications Protocol](https://solidproject.org/TR/notifications-protocol) v0.2.0.
+  * This way, the agent can listen to any policy addition
+  * Additionally, we can then assume that the KG of UCPs is valid.
+    The agent does not check whether the complete set of UCPs are valid or not, it will only execute them.
+    Any conflicts in the UCP KG thus are the fault of the end user, not of the agent.
+* For each target resource (`ids:target`), the agent MUST have `acl:Control` permission.
+* The [Solid Protocol](https://solidproject.org/TR/protocol) defines two options for Authorization (§11): **Web Access Control (WAC)** and **Access Control Policy (ACP)**.
+  * The agent assumes that the Solid server hosting the target resources support WAC (and therefore Access Control List (ACL) resources).
+* The N3 rules contain built-ins that do work with the [EYE reasoner](https://github.com/eyereasoner/eye), though no guarantees can be made with other N3 reasoners.
+* As of 20/06/2023, only the *Duration-restricted Data Usage* from [IDS Usage Control Policies](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#ids-usage-control-policies) has been implemented and tested as N3 Rule.
+  * Due to how [Koreografeye](https://github.com/eyereasoner/Koreografeye) extracts policies from the Reasoning Result, the cardinality of target resources and assignees can only be 1.
+  * The triple `<permissionIdentifier> <odrl:assignee> <webID> .` was added to the UCP to make sure we have a webID to which we can give access (though this was not described in the [Pattern examples](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#duration-usage-2)).
+* Giving Permission equals to giving read access (`acl:Read`)